Do I Really Need A Driving Instructor?

 A professional driving instructor will ensure that you learn correctly and in accordance with current driving test requirements.

-After all it may have been some years since you parents, or another family member or friend passed their driving test.
-You definitely don’t want to pick up weak or poor driving habits that may be hard to shift at a later stage. this would only prolong your learning period and make it more difficult to pass your driving test.
+Remember it may have been some years since your parents, or another family member or friend passed their driving test.
+You definitely don’t want to pick up weak or poor driving habits that may be hard to shift later.